mpimd-csc/phgasnets/README.md

 ### Docker Container

+The project offers two dockerfiles,
+  - [`Dockerfile.dev`](Dockerfile.dev) to set the relevant dependencies and,
-The project offers two dockerfiles [`Dockerfile.dev`](Dockerfile.dev) and [`Dockerfile.run`](Dockerfile.run) with the necessary instructions to set the relevant environment and run the codes without having to install dependencies on the host.
+  - [`Dockerfile.run`](Dockerfile.run) to build the library and run the demos, without having to install dependencies on the host.
 Additionally a [`docker-compose.yml`](docker-compose.yml) is included to simplify the build process.

 Necessary tools :
   - [Docker Desktop](https://docs.docker.com/desktop/) specifically Docker Engine and Docker Compose.

 Build the `phgasnets-run` image which contains the environment, the source code and executables,
 ```bash